MinikOlsen/yt-songs/README.rst

 - **-v** or **--verbose** to print the full youtube-dl output.
 - **-s** or **--skip** to skip the normalization.
 - **-n** NUMBER or **--number** NUMBER to download a search result other than the first.
+- **-c** FILE or **--config** FILE to use a different  config file.
+It may be useful to have multiple config files for different needs.

 Configuration
 -------------